-- a) Sixty percent (60%) of the students who part objected in the survey are lemale and forty percent are male. - b) Titly percent (50%) of the students who responded to the survey are twenty three years old on older. - The majority of the student respondents feel more informed about the availability of theory services that technology services. - d).
-Ninety's a percent (93%) own a taptop or notebook computer while sixty percent (60%) co not own a desistop computer. - e) Thirty four percent (34%) use conditionament storage (e.g. Box.
-Dropbos, Google Drive) equally for academic and personal use while twenty two percent (22%) do not use these tools at al.. - f) Seventy-six percent (76%) use library research tonts in academic purposes while Hitly nate percent (59%) on not use classroom electrodic pulling (e.g. clickers.
-Poll Everywhere) tools for academic purposes.
-Eighty percent (50%) are interested in learning new technicalor research skills using self-directed online tutorial while seventy percent (70%) not interested in t-on-t instruction.
+- a) Sixty percent (60%) of the students who participated in the survey are female and forty percent are male. - b) Fifty percent (50%) of the students who responded to the survey are twenty three years old or older, - c) The majority of the student respondents feel more informed about the availability of library services than technology services. - d) Ninety six percent (96%) own a laptop or notebook computer while sixty percent (60%) do not own a desktop computer. - e) Thirty four percent (34%) use cloud document storage (e.g. Box, Dropbox, Google Drive) equally for academic and personal use while twenty two percent (22%) do not use these tools at all. - f) Seventy-six percent (76%) use library research tools for academic purposes while -fifty nine percent (59%) do not use classroom electronic polling (e.g. clickers, Poll Everywhere) tools for academic purposes.
+Eighty percent (80%) are interested in learning new technical or research skills using self-directed online tutorial while seventy percent (70%) not interested in 1-on-1 instruction.